davidrazynne/alx-low_level_programming/0x02-functions_nested_loops/README.md

-examples of codes containing nested loops and functions
+functions and nested loops for c